 What are the daily tasks for various Nutritionists and Dietitians?

-The day-to-day activities in the nutritional field vary wildly depending on the area of expertise and specific location of practice.
-In general, according to the US Bureau of Labor Statistics (bls.gov), nutritionists and registered dietitians may be expected to plan food and nutrition programs, supervise meal preparation, and oversee the serving of meals.
-They prevent and treat illnesses by promoting healthy eating habits and recommending dietary modifications which may prevent and treat some illnesses.
+The day-to-day activities in the nutritional field can vary wildly depending on the area of expertise and specific location of practice.
+In general, according to the Bureau of Labor Statistics (bls.gov), nutritionists and registered dietitians may be expected to plan food and nutrition programs, supervise meal preparation, and/or oversee the serving of meals.
+They may also be responsible for promoting healthy eating habits and recommending dietary modifications which may prevent and treat some illnesses.

-Clinical Nutritionists and Dietitians, those working in hospitals, clinics and long and short term care facilities, focus on patients who’s primary illnesses can range from diabetes, heart disease, kidney failure, or obesity to routine operations and hospital stays due to illness or injury.
-This environment means working closely with physicians, nurses and other medical specialists as a team to treat patients and ensure their long-term health.
-Remember, those interested in a hospital or care facility environments would be urged to learn more about the facilities in their area.
+Clinical Nutritionists and Dietitians work in hospitals, clinics and long and short term care facilities, and may focus on patients whose primary illnesses can range from diabetes, heart disease, kidney failure, or obesity to routine operations and hospital stays due to illness or injury.
+This environment can mean working closely with physicians, nurses and other medical specialists as a team to treat patients and ensure their long-term health.
+Remember, those interested in a hospital or care facility environments should learn more about the facilities and requirements in their area.

-Management Nutritionists and Dietitians spend their days primarily in health care facilities, cafeterias, prisons, and schools.
-A position as a Management Nutritionist or Dietitian can be very rewarding, as the job specifications entail managing large groups of food service professionals in a fast-past, demanding environment.
+Management Nutritionists and Dietitians typically spend their days in health care facilities, cafeterias, prisons, schools and other areas where a large number of people are fed.
 Preparing meals for large groups of people on a daily basis can involve not only food preparation but the coordination of a staff of workers and supply orders but also accounting and customer service.

-Consultant Nutritionists and Dietitians, on the other hand, work primarily with health care facilities or for a private practice.
-These professionals perform client nutritional screenings and prescribe diet-related advice for the deviation of ailments such as obesity, diabetes, heart disease, high blood pressure and high cholesterol.
+Consultant Nutritionists and Dietitians can work with health care facilities or for private practices to perform nutritional screenings of clients or prescribe diet-related advice to combat ailments such as obesity, diabetes, heart disease, high blood pressure and high cholesterol.

 What are the character traits of a good Nutritionist or Dietitian?